 - Any notice of a change of terms must be mailed or delivered to the user at least 21 days before the effective date

-Your platform should not reference Synapse or Evolve Bank & Trust in any other way, without express written permission from the respective entity.
+Your platform should not reference Synapse or Synapse's partner banks in any other way, without express written permission from the respective entity.

 If you are debiting User accounts via interchange, include a checkbox and the following appropriate authorization verbiage on the web page the transaction is being created:

 "I authorize <Platform Name> to debit the account indicated for the amount noted on today’s date.
 I will not dispute <Platform Name> debiting my account, so long as the transaction corresponds to the terms in this online form and my agreement with <Platform Name>."

 Recurring Transaction Authorization:

 "I authorize <Platform Name> to debit the account indicated for the recurring transactions according to the online form and my agreement with <Platform Name>.
 I will not dispute so long as the transactions correspond to such terms.
 This payment authorization is valid and will remain effective unless I cancel this authorization by emailing <Platform Name> at <Platform email> at least 3 business days in advance.”

 Additionally, please include the following Electronic Fund Disclosure Statement in your Terms of Service: